- ENTER HERE

 A Breath of Fresh AIR

-The appointment of Artists In Residence (AIR) for the 18th & 19th National Open Art Exhibitions at Somerset House and the Royal College of Art respectively, brings a unique, third dimension to the NOA Exhibitions and provides artists with another opportunity to progress their creative journeys and gain more experience and exposure.
+The appointment of Artists In Residence (AIR) for the 18th, 19th and 20th National Open Art Exhibitions at Somerset House, the Royal College of Art and Mercers' Hall respectively, brings a unique, third dimension to the NOA Exhibitions and provides artists with another opportunity to progress their creative journeys and gain more experience and exposure.

 NOA AIR 2016 | Mercers' Hall | 27 - 30 October / 1 - 4 November 2016